 After evaluating the results of the headache history and physical, neurological, and psychological exams, your doctor should be able to determine the type of headache you have, whether a serious problem is present, and whether additional tests are needed.
 Possible additional tests you may be given include diagnostic tests.

 Additional tests may be needed to look for other medical conditions that may be causing your headaches or migraines.
 These tests are listed below.
 Keep in mind that most of these laboratory tests are not helpful in diagnosing migraine, cluster, or tension headaches.

-- EEG.
-Electroencephalogram is not a standard part of a headache evaluation, but may be performed if seizures occur with the headaches.
+Electroencephalogram is not a standard part of a headache evaluation, but may be performed if your doctor suspects you are having seizures.

-- Spinal Tap.
 A spinal tap is the removal of spinal fluid from the spinal canal (located in the back).
 This procedure is performed to look for conditions such as infections of the brain or spinal cord.
-The test can itself cause a temporary headache.